Texas Payroll Tax Registration

 There is one payroll tax setup task you may need to complete in Texas to get your new hire on payroll for the first time.
 You can follow the guide below to help you get registered directly with the Texas agencies or use Mosey to do it.

 If you have employees in Texas, you must register with the Texas Workforce Commission within 10 days of your first hire's start date.
 After registering, you will receive your Texas Workforce Commission Tax Account Number and Unemployment Insurance tax rate.
-Note: 501(c)(3) nonprofit organizations have the choice to either pay unemployment contributions on taxable wages each quarter or elect to reimburse the Texas Workforce Commission unemployment fund for benefits paid to terminated employees.
+Note: A 501(c)(3) organization must register for unemployment insurance if it has four or more employees during 20 different weeks in a calendar year.
+501(c)(3) nonprofit organizations, political subdivisions, state agencies, and American Indian tribes have the choice to either pay unemployment contributions on taxable wages each quarter or elect to reimburse the Texas Workforce Commission unemployment fund for benefits paid to terminated employees.

 1. Register Online for an Employer Tax Account with the Texas Workforce Commission